 The Celts celebrated the Beltaine Festival, which translates from the Gaelic to “return of the sun.”
 The Germans, in their version of May Day, celebrated Walpurgis Night (Walpurgisnacht), also known as Witches’ Night (Hexennacht).
 The Germans believed that witches met with the devil on The Brocken, the highest peak in Northern Germany on April 30th, the night before the Feast of St. Walpurga, which is celebrated on May Day- the Catholic Church canonized her on May 1st 870 C.E.

 Of course, of all the ancient May Day traditions, perhaps none is more iconic than the dance around the maypole, which is a large wooden pole around which folks dance with ribbons, wrapping them around the pole as they circle it.
-In popular culture, the movie The Wicker Man has one of the most notable maypole scene- if you’re interested in checking out the film, try the original 1973 version.
+In popular culture, the movie The Wicker Man has one of the most notable maypole scenes- if you’re interested in checking out the film, try the original 1973 version.
 (Stay away from the underwhelming 2006 version with Nicholas Cage- I would advise staying away from most Nicholas Cage films, but maybe that’s just me.)

 The Origins of May Day and Workers’ Rights Movements

 Although May Day originated as the celebration of the coming spring, we now associate May Day with workers’ rights and labor movements across the globe.
 This association began in 1886 when workers from across the U.S. went on strike demanding 8-hour workdays.
 Most notably, the protests culminated in the Haymarket Affair in Chicago- labor activists detonated a bomb near Haymarket square when police broke up their labor meeting.
-In 1889, The Second International Socialist Congress declared that May 1st as International Workers’ Day.
+In 1889, The Second International Socialist Congress declared May 1st as International Workers’ Day.

 Loyalty Day Instead of May Day